cycle/docs/annotated/entity.md

 Option | Value | Comment
 --- | --- | ---
-name | string | Column name, defauls to property name. type | string | Column type with arguments. primary | bool | Explicitly set column as primary key, defaults to `false` typecast | callable | Column typecast function, defaults to one of (int|float|bool|datetime) based on column type nullable | bool | Set column as nullable, defaults to `false` default | mixed | Default column value, defaults to `none`
+name | string | Column name, default to the property name. type | string | Column type with arguments. primary | bool | Explicitly set column as primary key defaults to `false` typecast | callable | Column typecast function, defaults to one of (int|float|bool|datetime) based on column type nullable | bool | Set column as nullable, defaults to `false` default | mixed | Default column value defaults to `none`

-Following column types are avaiable:
+Following column types are available:

 Type        | Parameters                | Description
 ---         | ---                       | ---
 **primary** | ---                       | Special column type, usually mapped as integer + auto incrementing flag and added as table primary index column.
-You can define only one primary column in your table (you still can create compound primary key, see below). bigPrimary  | ---                       | Same as primary but uses bigInteger to store it's values. boolean     | ---                       | Boolean type, some databases will store it as integer (1/0). integer     | ---                       | Database specific integer (usually 32 bits). tinyInteger | ---                       | Small/tiny integer, check your DBMS to check it's size. bigInteger  | ---                       | Big/long integer (usually 64 bits), check your DBMS to check it's size.
+You can define only one primary column in your table (you still can create a compound primary key, see below). bigPrimary  | ---                       | Same as primary but uses bigInteger to store its values. boolean     | ---                       | Boolean type, some databases will store it as integer (1/0). integer     | ---                       | Database specific integer (usually 32 bits). tinyInteger | ---                       | Small/tiny integer, check your DBMS to check it's the size. bigInteger  | ---                       | Big/long integer (usually 64 bits), check your DBMS to check it's the size.
-**string**  | [length:255]              | String with specified lenth, perfect type for emails and usernames as it can be indexed. text        | ---                       | Database specific type to store text data.
-Check DBMS to find size limitations. tinyText    | ---                       | Tiny text, same as "text" for most of databases.
-Differs only in MySQL. longText    | ---                       | Long text, same as "text" for most of databases.
-Differs only in MySQL. double      | ---                       | [Double precision number.] (https://en.wikipedia.org/wiki/Double-precision_floating-point_format) float       | ---                       | Single precision number, usually mapped into "real" type in database. decimal     | precision,&nbsp;[scale:0] | Number with specified precision and scale. datetime    | ---                       | To store specific date and time, DBAL will automatically force UTC timezone for such columns. date        | ---                       | To store date only, DBAL will automatically force UTC timezone for such columns. time        | ---                       | To store time only.
+**string**  | [length:255]              | String with specified length, a perfect type for emails and usernames as it can be indexed. text        | ---                       | Database specific type to store text data.
+Check DBMS to find size limitations. tinyText    | ---                       | Tiny text, same as "text" for most of the databases.
+Differs only in MySQL. longText    | ---                       | Long text, same as "text" for most of the databases.
+Differs only in MySQL. double      | ---                       | [Double precision number.] (https://en.wikipedia.org/wiki/Double-precision_floating-point_format) float       | ---                       | Single precision number, usually mapped into "real" type in the database. decimal     | precision,&nbsp;[scale:0] | Number with specified precision and scale. datetime    | ---                       | To store specific date and time, DBAL will automatically force UTC timezone for such columns. date        | ---                       | To store date only, DBAL will automatically force UTC timezone for such columns. time        | ---                       | To store time only.
-*timestamp* | ---                       | Timestamp without timezone, DBAL will automatically convert incoming values into UTC timezone.
+*timestamp* | ---                       | Timestamp without a timezone, DBAL will automatically convert incoming values into UTC timezone.
 Do not use such column in your objects to store time (use datetime instead) as timestamps will behave very specific to select DBMS. binary      | ---                       | To store binary data.
-Check specific DBMS to find size limitations. tinyBinary  | ---                       | Tiny binary, same as "binary" for most of databases.
-Differs only in MySQL. longBinary  | ---                       | Long binary, same as "binary" for most of databases.
-Differs only in MySQL. json        | ---                       | To store JSON structures, such type usually mapped to "text", only Postgres support it nativelly.
+Check specific DBMS to find size limitations. tinyBinary  | ---                       | Tiny binary, same as "binary" for most of the databases.
+Differs only in MySQL. longBinary  | ---                       | Long binary, same as "binary" for most of the databases.
+Differs only in MySQL. json        | ---                       | To store JSON structures, such type usually mapped to "text", only Postgres support it natively.

 ## Table Extension
 In some cases you might want to specificy additional table columns and indexes without the link to the entity properies.
 This can be achieved using `@table` annotation: